AlexBecalick/MOSAIK/README.md

 - `src/qc/cosmx.py`
 - `src/qc/_constants.py`

-We recommend copying these files into the same folder where `src/qc/cosmx_QC.py` is located.

 ⚠️ To run `cosmx_QC.py` without any issues, we recommend creating a conda environment based on the YAML file located in the `env` folder, and then running the following command in a terminal:
   ```bash
    conda env create -f cosmx.yml